Inflect logo

 FactorRating / DataNotes

-Disaster RiskHigh (84.00) – as of September 2025Primarily driven by atmospheric and weather-related events common to the region.
+Disaster RiskHigh (NRI Score: 83.99) – as of September 2025Primarily driven by weather-related events common to the region.

-Tax IncentivesYesState-level sales and use tax exemptions are available for data center equipment.
+Tax IncentivesYesDC-specific sales and use tax exemptions are available.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Reading as of September 2025, with 0 cloud regions accessible directly.
-Secure, low-latency connections to major cloud providers like AWS, Google Cloud, and Microsoft Azure are achieved via private network interconnects to nearby hubs in Philadelphia or the connectivity ecosystem in Ashburn, Virginia.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Reading as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through dedicated circuits to interconnection hubs in Philadelphia.

-Bare Metal Bare metal server options are available in the region, offering dedicated compute resources for performance-critical workloads.
-Providers like Hivelocity and ColoCrossing can service deployments in the broader Pennsylvania market.
+Bare Metal: Bare metal server options are available in the region, with providers like Hivelocity and ColoCrossing offering dedicated server solutions from nearby data centers.

 Power Analysis